 Normally merchants would like to receive as many orders as possible, and the stock control features are there to prevent overselling.

-However, with Scheduled Ordering some businesses may have bottlenecks with delivery capacity or kitchen capacity and need to remove certain pickup/delivery times if capacity is reached.
+However, with Scheduled Ordering, some businesses may have bottlenecks with delivery capacity or kitchen capacity and need to remove certain pickup/delivery times if capacity is reached.

-Rocketspark’s store preferences now has options for setting limits on how many pickup or delivery orders can be placed in any half-hour period.
+Rocketspark’s store preferences now have options for setting limits on how many pickup or delivery orders can be placed in any half-hour period.
 The purpose of this is to help spread out the orders that are placed so that delivery and pickup staff can meet demand.

 The controls allow you to set a maximum number of orders that can be placed in a half-hour period.
 There is a separate control for pickup and delivery you can set in your Rocketspark dashboard -> Store Settings -> Scheduled Ordering section.